Growing Resilience to Floods, Fire, and Drought

 Landscapes that Work for All Life

-A living soil sponge can soak up rain, store and filter water, and provide health, resilience, and thriving economies for the communities that grow from it.
-What is the soil sponge and why is it essential infrastructure for life on land?
-How does a healthy soil sponge provide resilience to flooding, drought, and wildfires?
+A living “soil sponge” can soak up rain, store and filter water; and provide health, resilience, and thriving economies for the communities that grow from it.
+What is the “soil sponge” and why is it essential infrastructure for life on land?
 How does biology slow and sink water on a total landscape scale?
 How does nature grow a soil sponge, and how can we help?
+How does a healthy soil sponge provide resilience to flooding, drought, heatwaves, and wildfires?

 Collaborating with the Essential Workforce of Other Species

-Other species are the essential workers that build and repair the foundational infrastructure of our Earth, and provide the goods and services that we depend on every day.
+Other species are the essential workers that build and repair the foundational infrastructure of the living Earth.
 What are the job descriptions in a functional landscape?
-How does biological work regulate local and global temperatures, create rain, and drive the water and carbon cycles?
-What currencies does this natural workforce use in its economy, and how can we participate in a larger economy (without money) that enfolds our own?
-What are the principles of land management that this natural workforce uses, and how can we apply those principles to farming and ranching?
+How does biological work regulate temperatures, create rain, and drive the water and carbon cycles?
+What are the processes of land management that this natural workforce uses, and how can we apply those principles to urban design, farming and ranching?

 Measuring Change for Long Term Success

-Many people assume that Best Management Practices will always lead to favorable outcomes, and trust that change can be modeled and predicted by experts.
-That assumption has led to some catastrophic failures that could have been avoided with some simple observations along the way.
-How do YOU know if your soil’s structure and function is actually improving?
+Many people assume that following industry’s Best Management Practices will automatically lead to favorable outcomes, but that has led to major failures that could have been avoided with some simple observations along the way.
+How will YOU know if your soil’s structure and function is actually improving?
 What tests are useful and affordable?
+What can you tell with just a shovel and your own eyes?
 Should you share your data or keep it private?
-When should a project use monitoring, and when is it safe to trust in computer-simulated models of landscape function?
+When should a project use monitoring, versus relying on computer-simulated models of landscape function?

 Money, Life, and Land

 Our economic systems and our land systems are inextricably linked, in ways that are often hidden to us.
 How can we deepen our understanding of the relationship between the soil sponge and functioning ecosystems and economies?
 What are the costs of degraded land, and who is paying those costs?
 Can we redirect those funds toward land regeneration?
 Where will the money for regeneration come from and what difference does the sourcing of funding make?
-Are the emerging markets for soil carbon, water, and ecosystem services actually working from a living systems perspective?
+Are the emerging global markets for carbon offsets, water, “natural capital,” biodiversity credits, and “ecosystem services” actually working from a living systems perspective?
 What other approaches are there?

 Choosing Effective Intervention Points

-Human relationships play a large role in effective land regeneration, but many initiatives rely primarily on technology, and impersonal incentives.
+Human relationships play a large role in effective land regeneration, but many initiatives rely primarily on markets and impersonal incentives.
+Artificial intelligence is also entering the scene.
+How do we design projects and policies that grow human and ecological capability and engage people for the long haul?
+Why are some regenerative land projects gaining enormous momentum while others are stalling?
 We will look at several examples of how support groups, mentoring, and communities of practice are growing healthy landscapes and driving change at a regional and national scale.
-Why are some regenerative land projects gaining enormous momentum while others are stalling?
-How do rules, “experts” and research studies help make change, and when do they disempower people from taking action?
-How do we design projects and policies that grow human and ecological capability and engage people for the long haul?

 (Note: these topics may change somewhat based on our discussions, but this gives an idea of where we likely will go.)